-Before starting, preheat the oven to 450°F and wash and dry all produce.
+Before starting, preheat the oven to 450°F.Wash and dry all produce.
 Cut potatoes into ½-inch pieces.
 Thinly slice mushrooms.
 Peel, then cut the onion into 1/4-inch pieces.

 In a large pot, combine potatoes, 2 tsp salt and enough water to cover (approx. 1 inch).
-(NOTE: Use the same size pot, water and salt amount for 4ppl.)
+(Use the same for 4ppl.)
 Cover and bring to a boil over high heat.
 Once boiling, reduce the heat to medium.
 Simmer, uncovered, until the potatoes are fork-tender, 10-12 min.

 While potatoes cook, line a baking sheet with parchment paper.
 Crumble beef into a large bowl.
 Add breadcrumbs and Dijon mustard.
 Season with pepper.
-Roll beef mixture into equal 1 1/2-inch sized meatballs (NOTE: You should have 8 for 2ppl or 16 for 4ppl).
-Transfer meatballs to a foil-lined baking sheet.
-Bake in middle of the oven, until cooked through, 12-14 min.**
+Roll beef mixture into 8 equal-sized meatballs (NOTE: 16 for 4ppl).
+Transfer meatballs to prepared baking sheet.
+Bake in the middle of the oven, until cooked through, 10-12 min.**

 Add flour and cook, stirring often, until coated, 1-2 min.
-Add 1 cup water (dbl for 4ppl) and broth concentrate(s) to the pan with veggies.
+Add 3/4 cup water (dbl for 4ppl) and broth concentrate(s) to the pan with veggies.
 Bring to a boil and cook, stirring often, until sauce thickens, 3-4 min.
 Stir in peas and cook until heated through, 1-2 min.
 Season with salt and pepper.

 When the potatoes are tender, drain and return to the same pot.
-Add 1 tbsp butter , and sour cream.
+Add 1 tbsp butter (dbl for 4ppl), and sour cream.
 Using a potato masher, mash together until creamy.
-Stir in half the chives and season with salt and pepper.
-Divide mash among plates.
+Season with salt and pepper.
+Divide mash between plates.
 Top with meatballs, then spoon mushroom gravy over meatballs.
-Sprinkle with remaining chives.